jtgeibel/jtg-twitter-streams/README.md

 ### Run the Server

-The server can now be run with `cargo +beta run --release`.
+The server can now be run with `cargo +nightly run --release`.

 ## License